Wednesday, July 31, 2019

 AND....

-o the lovely and talented author Jacqui Murray for giving ThunderTree its first review.
+Thanks to the lovely and talented author Jacqui Murray for giving ThunderTree its first review.
 Here.
 Much appreciated.

 I'm looking forward to reading The Quest for Home, Book 2 in her prehistoric trilogy when it comes out in October.
 I read the first one and was completely pulled into the story.
 The characters were well-developed and the world building amazing.
 I can't imagine the countless hours that went into research.
 If you are interested in prehistoric history, I highly recommend Survival of the Fittest.